 The surviving crew members were stranded.
 The survivors managed to launch a longboat, and 96 (out of the original roughly 200) reached nearby Gun Island.
 While the ship did not break up immediately, and thus rested on the reef for a time, the crew knew she had sustained too much damage to be salvaged.

-Eleven crew members took out in the longboat in search of rescue, but were never heard from again.
-The survivors salvaged materials from Zeewijk and created a small ship, Sloepie, and sailed, along with the salvaged cargo, to Batavia.
+Eleven crew members set off in the longboat in search of rescue but were never heard from again.
+The survivors salvaged materials from Zeewijk and created a small ship, Sloepie, and sailed to Batavia along with the salvaged cargo.
 82 of the original crew members were on board Sloepie when she arrived in Batavia after a month at sea.
-Steyns was immediately summoned before the High Court of Justice in Batavia, and was blamed for the wreckage.
+Steyns was immediately summoned before the High Court of Justice in Batavia and was blamed for the wreckage.
 He was also accused of trying to deceive the Governor General and High Council of the Dutch East Indies with altered journals in an attempt to cover up his role in the wreckage.
-He was put under arrest and sued, his property and cash were confiscated, he was deprived of office and salary, declared forever unable to serve the VOC, and banned for his lifetime from all the territories under VOC jurisdiction.
+He was put under arrest and sued, and his property and cash were confiscated.
+He was deprived of office and salary, declared forever unable to serve the VOC and banned for life from all the territories under VOC jurisdiction.

 Zeewijk on an early VOC Chart

-- Ancods database
+- Ancods database.

-- Edwards, H., 1975: The wreck on the Half-Moon Reef, Adelaide.
+The wreck on the Half-Moon Reef.

 Het wrak op het Halve Maan's rif.
 De stranding van het VOC-schip Zeewijk op de koraalriffen van de Abrolhos eilanden West-Australië 1727, .

 Details of voyage 2680.1 from Rammekens.